 - And improving the HVAC systems (higher efficiencies, reduced operation time, heat recovery and free-cooling).

-Given the variety of factors influencing both the demand and the energy production, finding the right formula for balancing the former with the latter in a profitable manner can be quite challenging.
+Given the variety of factors influencing both demand and energy production, finding the right formula for balancing the former with the latter in a profitable manner can be quite challenging.

-That’s why DEXMA’s platform offers a way to find appropriate solutions using its Detect module.
+That’s why Spacewell Energy (Dexma)’s platform offers a way to find appropriate solutions using its Detect module.
 This module was conceived to seek profitable building energy refurbishments and profitable renewable energy systems for many types of buildings, based on their energy consumption measurement.

-The Microgrid feature integrated within DEXMA Analyse will then track your building’s renewable energy production and energy consumption, helping to reach your NZEB targets.
+The Microgrid feature integrated within Spacewell Energy (Dexma) Analyse will then track your building’s renewable energy production and energy consumption, helping to reach your NZEB targets.
 (If you want to know more about microgrids and how to manage them from the platform, take a look at this Webinar).

-Editor’s note – This article has been written by 2 of DEXMA’s leading experts in energy management software:
+Editor’s note – This article has been written by two of Spacewell Energy (Dexma)’s former leading experts in energy management software:

-Johann Loux, Building Energy Modelling & Data Scientist Engineer, part of the DEXMA Detect team since 2021.
-His aim is to improve DEXMA’s AI algorithms by means of automated building energy modelling.
-He also brings his expertise in the field of energy efficiency for DEXMA’s products development.
+Johann Loux, Former Building Energy Modelling & Data Scientist Engineer, part of the Spacewell Energy (Dexma) Detect team from 2021 to 2023.
+His aim was to improve Spacewell Energy (Dexma)’s AI algorithms by means of automated building energy modelling.
+He also brought his expertise in the field of energy efficiency for products development.

-Daniel Utges, Product Director at DEXMA, has been part of the team since 2010.
-His journey at DEXMA started as a Product Engineer, then Customer Service Manager, before he became Product Director in 2013.
-We can say that he knows the DEXMA Platform from A to Z.
+Daniel Utges, Former Product Director at Spacewell Energy (Dexma).
+His journey at Spacewell Energy (Dexma) started as a Product Engineer, and then Customer Service Manager, before he became Product Director in 2013.
+We can say that he knew the Spacewell Energy (Dexma) Platform from A to Z.